 If you’re a new parent, you’ve probably heard of the dreaded 4-month sleep regression.
-It’s the time where your baby goes to sleep easily pretty much anywhere to an overtired, cranky baby who just. won’t. sleep.
+It’s the time where your baby goes to sleep easily pretty much anywhere to an overtired, cranky baby who has zero interest in sleeping.

 Setting an age-appropriate sleep schedule

 Babies at this age can’t tolerate long awake times and, if they aren’t put down before they become overtired, can easily become riled up and difficult to soothe to sleep.
-Therefore, I recommend 90-120 minute awake periods during the day.
-Note that this schedule assumes that the baby is up for the day by 7am and that the last nap ends by 5pm to protect nighttime sleep.
+Here’s the schedule that we recommend for babies between 4-5 months:

 *All times are when the baby should be placed in the crib/bassinet; the sleep routine should be finished by that point.